Arizona Family Law & Divorce Trials in 2020

 If sole and separate and community monies have been co-mingled, an expert may be necessary to determine whether the funds have been commuted to community property or whether they are directly traceable and thus remain sole and separate.
 You may need appraisals of homes or other real estate and other valuable assets.
 Again, it is important that these expert witnesses are identified and disclosed prior to the Court’s deadlines, including their reports containing the substance of their anticipated testimony.
 Under Rule 49 such reports are due 60 days prior to trial unless a different deadline is ordered by the Court.

-Joint Pre-Trial Statement:
+Joint Pre-Trial Statement

 This is a very important document that you must prepare and submit to the Court by it’s stated deadline.
 You will need to provide information regarding the relevant facts, your legal positions and requests to the Court, a list of your witnesses, your list of documents that you desire to be admitted into evidence during trial, and other information that the Court orders you to submit.
 If you do not submit a claim / position in the pretrial statement you may be precluded from making such claim during trial or an appeal.

 Ask an attorney: Many people make mistakes when representing themselves.
 It is always smart to at least consult with an attorney regarding these matters even if you do not want or cannot afford full representation.

-Preparation soon before trial:
+Preparation soon before trial